 If you plan to build a home, or you’re about to renovate, there are certain limitations on where and how low you can dig.
 This is because your property could be sitting above important underground infrastructure, like electrical cabling or gas pipelines.
-In an effort to keep people from damaging these networks and potentially injuring themselves, an organisation was set up to protect Australia’s infrastructure assets to ensure essential services like water, natural gas, electricity and telecommunications are not disrupted.
+In an effort to keep people from damaging these networks and potentially injuring themselves, an organisation was set up to protect Australia’s infrastructure assets to ensure essential services like water, natural gas, electricity and telecommunications are not disrupted – Before You Dig Australia.

-Dial Before You Dig (DBYD) is a free referral service that provides information on the whereabouts of underground infrastructure, such as cables, pipes and wires.
+Before You Dig Australia (BYDA) is a free referral service that provides information on the whereabouts of underground infrastructure, such as cables, pipes and wires.
 It is designed to prevent damage and interruptions to energy and telecommunication networks that provide vital services to homes and businesses across Australia.

-Originating as ‘Perth One Call’ in Western Australia in 1987, all states and territories have since jumped on board, forming what’s now known as Dial Before You Dig.
-DBYD has a direct partnership with most Australian underground asset owners like Telstra or Ausgrid.
-This way homeowners can avoid damaging infrastructure when certain projects are being undertaken, like building a driveway or fence, landscaping or digging a new pool.
+BYDA has a direct partnership with most Australian underground asset owners like Telstra or Ausgrid.
+BYDA Members register their infrastructural assets, so home or business owners can avoid damaging infrastructure when certain projects are being undertaken, like building a driveway or fence, landscaping or digging a new pool.

-How deep can you dig before calling DBYD?
+How deep can you dig before calling BYDA?

 There are various circumstances at play to ensure safe digging practices, including the location, scope of works being carried out and the type of underground infrastructure.
 Therefore, the depth of digging will vary case by case, as the alignment of cables and pipes cannot be pinpointed to an exact location.
 This means there is a Duty of Care in place for those undertaking the works, no matter the size of the project.

-Homeowners can also download a free guide called, ‘Locating Underground Services’ via the website.
+Home and business owners can also download a free guide called, ‘Best Practice Guide’ via the website.

-A Dial Before You Dig enquiry must be lodged prior to starting any excavation or landscaping works.
-Depending on where you live, enquiries will need to be lodged within a specific timeframe.
+A Before You Dig enquiry must be lodged prior to starting any excavation or landscaping works.
+Enquiries should be lodged at least one business day before starting your project to ensure adequate information on the surrounding infrastructure is provided.
 These are mandatory requirements that are enforced by state and federal legislation.

-There are a few ways for homeowners to contact Dial Before You Dig.
-Depending on the method, response times may vary.
+There are a few ways for homeowners to contact Before You Dig Australia:

-- On the app Via the App Store (Apple users only)
+- On the app via the App Store or Google Play

 Here’s a summary of how to ensure it’s safe to dig:

-- Contact Dial Before You Dig well before carrying out construction or renovation works
+- Contact Before You Dig well before carrying out construction or renovation works

-- Lodge an enquiry to Dial Before You Dig (either you or the tradesperson)
+- Lodge an enquiry to Before You Dig (either you or the tradesperson)

 - Once you receive the plan, exercise a Duty of Care when working around network assets